 What is cloud payroll software and its benefits

 Over the past decade, cloud computing has become a key consideration for streamlining business operations.
-This trend continues as the need for technology that meets changing requirements, like remote working, continues to grow.
+In 2020, cloud adoption increased to meet changing needs – and this trend continues as the need for technology that meets changing requirements, like remote working, continues to grow.
 Payroll software is just one of the many products that are starting to be modernised.

 What is the cloud in simple terms?